-The Eriksens Master Trust Survey reports on the performance of the leading New Zealand wholesale (employer) investment funds.
+The Eriksens Global Master Trust Survey reports on the performance of the leading New Zealand wholesale (employer) investment funds.
 Master trusts give smaller employers a cost-effective way of providing their employees with access to superannuation.
 The survey is updated at the end of every calendar quarter.

 If you wish to receive a copy of this survey regularly or have other comments about it please email us.

 Complete past surveys in pdf format and partial past surveys (which exclude our commentary) in Excel format may be downloaded from the links below.

 Complete Surveys – Results and Commentaries – pdfs